acgrissom/2016-ml-course/assignments/week3.md

 *A.* Writing assignment:

-Read the paper *Learning to Detect Malicious Executables in the Wild* (Kolter et al. 2004).
-You can find it via Google Scholar, Microsoft Academic Search, or similar services.
-Write a brief review of this paper according to the syllabus's guidelines.
+Read this paper and write a review according to the syllabus's guidelines.   https://dl.packetstormsecurity.net/papers/IDS/hids/Learning-to-Detect-Malicious-Executables-in-the-Wild.pdf

 There are two versions of this paper: a shorter conference version with double columns, and a longer journal version.
-Read the conference version.
+Read the conference version provided.
-(While I could trivially paste a link, it's important to know how to find scientific papers yourself, so I'm leaving it to you.)
 You may find the following helpful for your review. http://www.cs.colostate.edu/~cs656/alan-meier.pdf

 *B*.
 Written Homework